VladimirKrupin/docker-easy/readme.md

 and autorize using login: root, password: root.

-After autorization create table "test" and download dump in table test from dockerProject/autorun/mysql/test.sql
+With phpMyAdmin create database named "test".
+Its dump is located in docker-project/autorun/mysql/test.sql.
+Upload the dump into newly created DB.

 Paste this address into your browser and see: